pradoprojects/pradoprojects.github.io/index.md

 <br/>
 -->

-<h2 id="bio">My route to Software Engineering and User Experience</h2>
+<h2 id="bio">My route to Computer Science and User Experience</h2>
-#### ... a testing fate or a test of fate ...
+#### ...
+Starting at the Bottom of the Career Ladder - twice! ...

 <p style="padding: 30px; font-size: xx-large; text-align: center;">  🐜 || 🎲 </p>

-<div style="text-align: justify">My professional story remounts the beginning of the 2000s when, as a teenager, I got my first part-time job as a computer assistant for high-school classes in Brazil.
-It was a great experience that helped me fall in love with technology as a tool to support education.
+<div style="text-align: justify">My professional story remounts the beginning of the 2000s when, as a teenager, I got my first part-time job as a multimedia developer for high-school classes in Brazil.
+It was a great first job experience that helped me fall in love with technology as a tool to support education.
 It also gave me the confidence to join the Computer Science (CS) program two years later.
-During my CS program, I could sharpen my scientific mindset and improve my problem-solving skills, which opened up the opportunity for my post-graduate studies.
-Concurrent with my post-graduation, I developed a career as a CS teacher.
+During my CS program, I could sharpen my analytical mindset and improve my problem-solving skills, which opened up the opportunity for my post-graduate studies.
+Concurrent with my post-graduation, I worked for one year as a software developer for a vital research corporation in the agricultural sector and developed a career as a CS teacher.
 <br/>
 <br/>
-After moving to the USA, I enrolled in the Reskill Americans Bootcamp in 2021.
-In this Bootcamp, I had the opportunity to learn more about User Experience and Design practices.
+After moving to the USA, I got a CompTIA Project + certification and enrolled in the Reskill Americans UI/UX Bootcamp in 2021.
+In this Bootcamp, I had the opportunity to learn more about User Experience, Design practices and better understand how the software development industry works in the USA.
 During this seven-month program, I learned from great mentors and networked with people from diverse backgrounds.
-The more I learn about UX Research and Design, the more I become passionate about how humans use technology to leverage their solution to daily problems.
+The more I know about UX Research and Design, the more I become passionate about how humans collaborate in the use of technology to leverage their solutions to daily problems.

 </div>